xdrop/cartel/docs/README.md

 ```

 ### Task definition

+Use `Task` for short lived processes used to perform some temporary operation or setup.

 | Property | Description | Values | Example |
 | -------- | ----------- | ------ | ------- |
 | kind | Type of the module.
 Use `Task` for tasks. | Task | `Task`